-The Board's stated Equality 'Outcomes' have, for some years, been as follows:
+The Board's stated Equality 'Outcomes' are:

-- We are seen as an inclusive equal opportunities employer where all staff feel valued and respected; and - Our Services meet the needs of, and are accessible, to all members of our community and our staff treat all service users, clients and colleagues with dignity and respect.
+- We are seen as an inclusive equal opportunities employer where all staff feel valued and respected. - Our Services meet the needs of, and are accessible, to all members of our community and our staff treat all service users, clients and colleagues with dignity and respect. - The VJB has a reduced level of gender based occupational segregation.